Seattle & Bellevue-Redmond Divorce Mediation Services

 Washington courts require all separating couples to make a good faith effort to resolve their disputes through mediation before they proceed to trial.
 Mediators are neutral third parties and cannot offer legal advice because their goal is to help settle your case.
 You may want to consider having outside counsel during the mediation process.
 All of our attorneys are experienced in assisting our clients through the mediation process.

-As mediation consultants, we will help you bring your best to the process and boost your “mediation moxie.”
+If you are planning to attend mediation without counsel, we will help you bring your best to the process to boost your “mediation moxie.”
 While you work to resolve your disputes directly with the other party through a different mediation service, our lawyers will coach you independently every step of the way so that you can maintain your stamina through this dynamic process and effectively articulate your goals each step of the way.
 For example, we will meet with you before your first meeting with the mediator where you will learn about your legal rights and your risks under the law.
 We will strategize and discuss options with you so that you can make the most out of your time with the mediator by bringing solutions to the table.

 Once you have a preliminary settlement worked out through the mediator, we will review the language in the settlement agreement for potential pitfalls and help you feel secure that you have a meaningful understanding of the agreement.
 If you are unable to reach an agreement without counsel and you wish to invest the money, our attorneys can also accompany you to sessions with the mediator or help you prepare to take a more aggressive approach if that becomes necessary.